ikjordan/picozx81/README.md

 6. The Waveshare LCD 2.8 board has no sound capabilities

 ### Joystick
-In addition a USB joystick can be configured to generated key presses
+In addition a USB joystick,and on some boards a 9-pin joystick, can be configured to generated key presses

 | Item | Description | Default Value |
 | --- | --- | --- |